 - A neck strap

 The neck strap is in two parts.
-The lower part hooks on to the transmitter, while the upper part stays around your neck.
+At first sight it seems like a good idea: the lower part hooks on to the transmitter, while the upper part stays around your neck.
 A quick release buckle joins the two.
-Unfortunately, although the strap appears to be designed to be adjustable, it's actually fixed length.
-Balance with the neckstrap - any neckstrap - is perfect, though!
+Unfortunately, although the length appears to be adjustable, the arrangement of the webbing means that the length is actually fixed.

 X14S package contents |